There are three steps to the graduate application process for the Tyler School of Art and Architecture:

 Step one: application

 All students must complete the Tyler graduate application before their respective program deadline.
 We recommend completing the application as soon as possible, then submitting transcripts and standardized test scores (if applicable).
 If your program requires a portfolio for admission, please submit your portfolio via Temple SlideRoom.
-SlideRoom charges a one-time $10 fee for this service.

 Step two: transcripts